PokerTuna/SHOWmeMore/README.md

 * Notifications for when the next episode airs

 ## Acknowledgements
-If it wasn't for the TMDb, this app might not have been.
 SHOWmeMore works on the [TMDb](https://www.themoviedb.org/) API, which has been of great help.
-It's discover method is the backbone of the recommendations.